What to Put on LinkedIn When You Are Unemployed

-One thing to keep in mind when saying you're unemployed is that there can, unfortunately, be bias in the workplace against unemployed job seekers.
+Unfortunately, there can be bias in the workplace against unemployed job seekers.
 Many hiring managers persist in giving preference to candidates who are currently employed, despite the fact that if the recession taught us anything, it’s that even the best workers can lose their jobs.

 When You Left Your Job Voluntarily

 If you left your position voluntarily, you might decide to make that clear to employers.
-The best way to do that is to clarify your situation in your position descriptions:
+The best way to do that is to clarify your situation in your position descriptions.
+Here are examples:

 Current Position Description

 Actively seeking new opportunities after voluntarily leaving my last stint at HSBC with a long record of success and solid recommendations (see below).

 Left job voluntarily in excellent standing with a track record of success and excellent recommendations (see below).

 One option for getting around listing the fact that you're unemployed is to leave your LinkedIn profile as is, without updating it.
 Even though it's not accurate, and could possibly be an issue for a prospective employer, it doesn't advertise the fact that you're out of work.
 It's also the easiest solution, especially on a short-term basis.
 If you line up a new job quickly, you can simply add that position to your profile.

 The idea here is to make it appear as if you had “forgotten” to update your profile.
 Of course,if you choose this option, you should always be honest when interacting with recruiters and hiring managers, once they contact you.
 There’s a big difference between “forgetting” to update your social media and lying on a resume or during a conversation with a prospective employer.